 I had mixed feelings about World War Z before it opened.
 The zombie apocalypse theme has become so overworked by so many imitators since 28 Days Later (2002) and the remake of Dawn of the Dead (2004) that one wonders what there is that anybody could find to say anew about it.
 Indeed, the zombie genre has become so overrun with entries that it has now dissolved into self-parody or gonzo collusions of incongruous ideas such as Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
 (2009), Big Tits Zombie (2010), Bong of the Dead (2011) and Cockneys vs Zombies (2012) to name but a handful.
 Nor did some of the other aspects that were apparent in the trailer – digitally created zombie hordes and the idea of the fast-moving zombie that crept in following the Dawn of the Dead remake – do much to enthuse.
 I am afraid I’m a traditionalist and like my zombies the old-fashioned way – slow, shuffling packs that devour intestines in bloody detail.

 There were however glimmers of promise.
-The film was co-produced by Brad Pitt’s Plan B production company where Pitt has shown a good deal of smarts in some of the other films he has backed – The Departed (2006), Running With Scissors (2006), The Assassination of Jesse James By the Coward Robert Ford (2007), Kick-Ass (2010), The Tree of Life (2011), Killing Them Softly (2012) and 12 Years a Slave (2013) among others.
-There is director Marc Forster whose work has left me mostly feeling cold or indifferent – the likes of Monster’s Ball (2001), Finding Neverland (2004), Stay (2005) and Quantum of Solace (2008) – with occasional oases of cleverness like Stranger Than Fiction (2006).
+The film was co-produced by Brad Pitt’s Plan B production company where Pitt has shown a good deal of smarts in some of the other films he has backed – The Departed (2006), Running With Scissors (2006), The Assassination of Jesse James By the Coward Robert Ford (2007), Kick-Ass (2010), The Tree of Life (2011), Killing Them Softly (2012), 12 Years a Slave (2013), Moonlight (2016) and Vice (2018) among others.
+There is director Marc Forster whose work has left me mostly feeling cold or indifferent – the likes of Monster’s Ball (2001), Finding Neverland (2004), and Quantum of Solace (2008) – with occasional oases of cleverness like Stranger Than Fiction (2006).
+(See below for Marc Forster’s other films).

 The film is based on the novel World War Z (2006) by Max Brooks.
 Max is the son of Mel Brooks, the comedy director known for hits like The Producers (1968), Blazing Saddles (1974) and Young Frankenstein (1974).
 World War Z was a follow-up to Max Brooks’ earlier work The Zombie Survival Guide (2003), a book that lists a series of steps for dealing with various types of zombie attack (which has also apparently been optioned by Brad Pitt).
 For World War Z, Brooks adopted the style of a mock oral history in which the narrator interviews various people and pieces together a story of how the zombie outbreak affects each region of the world.
 Elsewhere, Max Brooks co-wrote the screenplay for The Great Wall (2016).